Thomas Sherlock: Life

 Born in London, he was the son of the Very Reverend William Sherlock, Dean of St Paul's.
 He was educated at Eton College and St Catharine's College, Cambridge.
 In 1704 he succeeded his father as Master of the Temple, where he was very popular.

 Sherlock died in July 1761, and is buried in the churchyard of All Saints Church, Fulham, Middlesex.
-Much of his ancestral and earned wealth passed to the Gooch baronets who took Sherlock for many generations thereafter in tribute; his picture hanging in Benacre Hall, their purchased home in the period of his passing.
+Much of his ancestral and earned wealth passed to the Gooch baronets who took Sherlock for many generations thereafter in tribute; his picture hanging in Benacre Hall, their purchased home in the period of his death.

 Career

 In 1714 he became master of his old college at Cambridge and later the university's vice-chancellor, whose privileges he defended against Richard Bentley.
 In 1715, he was appointed Dean of Chichester.

 He took a prominent part in the Bangorian controversy against Benjamin Hoadly.
 Sherlock became Bishop of Bangor in 1728.
-He was translated to Salisbury in 1734, where he was ex officio Chancellor of the Order of the Garter; and in 1748 to London, where he was sworn of the Privy Council.
+He was translated to Salisbury in 1734 (where he was admitted as ex officio Chancellor of the Order of the Garter on 20 February 1738); and in 1748 he was raised to London, where he was sworn of the Privy Council.
+He held the see of London until his death.

 Sherlock was a capable administrator and cultivated friendly relations with Dissenters.
 In Parliament he gave good service to his old schoolfellow, Robert Walpole, Prime Minister of Great Britain.